 Spread the blueberry pie filling mixture over the crust.
 Top with the almond crumb mixture, spreading it evenly over the filling.

-While the bars bake, make the lemon glaze.
+While the bars are baking, make the lemon glaze.
 Don’t glaze the blueberry lemon bars with shortbread crust until they cool slightly.

-Easily remove the bars from the pan using the aluminum foil.
+Easily remove the bars from the pan using the aluminum foil overhang.

 Why You’ll Love This Recipe